What Are the Different Types of Blenders?

 Blenders have been sitting on kitchen counters for generations, making everything from crepe batter to milkshakes, and they’re still quite popular.
 Some different types of blenders today take the place of a food processor, and some use heat so you can make soups.
-Today, there are more choices than ever, with options that prove that blenders are quite essential in every kitchen and indeed every home.
+Today, there are more choices than ever, with options that prove that blenders are pretty essential in every kitchen and indeed every home.

 7 Different Types of Blenders